 You could ask one of your friends to be a mock proctor.
-Don't bring any notes with you.
-Bring only what you are allowed to have at the actual LSAT, which is your ID, your keys, and a bottle of water no bigger than 20 ounces.
+Don’t bring any notes with you.
+Bring only what you are allowed to have at the actual LSAT, which is your ID, your keys, writing utensils, sharpener, eraser, a limited amount of scratch paper, tissues, and a bottle of water no bigger than 20 ounces.

 Work on All Areas of the LSAT

-Even if you are only worried about one section of the test, make sure you take all sections of the test and take them seriously.
-There's a saying in sports that applies well to test-taking — practice how you play.
+Even if you are only worried about one section of the test, make sure you practice all test areas and take them seriously.
+There’s a saying in sports that applies well to test-taking — practice how you play.

 Choose a Different Prep Method

 This isn’t to say that the prep method you used for your first LSAT was bad, but now that you know where you struggled, you should find a method that focuses on that area.
 It also might be refreshing to do something different after spending so much time studying the first time through.

 If you used a private tutor, maybe try using an online class so you can study when and wherever you want.
 Similarly, if you used an online class, try using a tutor or an in-person class.
 This might help you focus more, which will benefit you on your next attempt.

 Take Your Time

 A lot of students who choose to retake the LSAT rush into the process because they want to get their future moving as soon as possible.
 This is completely understandable, but if you want to raise your test score, you’re going to need to really commit to studying all over again.

 Maybe you did poorly on the reasoning section, so you spend all of your time studying for that.
 This makes sense, but if you don’t go over the other sections that you did well on, you will most likely slip in those areas.